 But will premiums reduce for men?
 That's the question a lot of people are asking and it's a difficult one to answer.
 At this point in time insurance companies are keeping their cards very close to their chest.
 It's only over the next couple of months that we'll begin to see the full impact of the ruling on price.

 If you're currently mid-policy the directive is unlikely to affect you until renewal time, unless you make a change to your policy.
 However, any new policies which are due on or after 21 December 2012 are likely to be changed.

-So if you're a young woman searching for car insurance or life cover, my advice is to purchase it before the directive comes into force.
+So if you're searching for car insurance for women or life cover, my advice is to purchase it before the directive comes into force.
 This will give you the best possible chance of getting great value insurance.
 In some cases it may even be worthwhile cancelling policies and taking out a new one.

 If you're thinking about getting insurance, why not give us a call before the ruling comes into play?
 We have a friendly team who are ready to get you a fantastic deal.